cybercorrupt15/vitals-monitoring/README.md

 # vitals-monitoring
-Reading Health Data from Pebble SmartWatch
+Reading Health Data from Pebble SmartWatch in order to use Stream Analytics for Microsoft Azure